 Best Time to Visit Hawaii

-For the best all-round weather, aim to visit Hawaii in the dry season from April to October.
-Average temperatures vary little between summer and winter, but rainfall can be an issue – November and March are the wettest months.
-Whale watching tours operate from November through April; the best hiking and snorkelling are during the summer months, while spring is ideal for boogie boarding and learning to surf.
+For the best all-round weather, aim to visit Hawaii in the dry summer season from April to October.
+Average temperatures vary little between summer and winter, but rainfall can be heavier in the winter, from November to March.
+However, whale watching tours operate during this time (Nov-Apr).
+The best hiking and snorkelling are during the summer months.

 When to visit Hawaii… at a glance